Kozphy/Note/program_lan/Python/data_analysis/Numpy/Numpy Basics_ Arrays and Computation.md

 Out[28]: dtype('int64')
 ```

 In addition to np.array, there are a number of other functions for creating new arrays.
-As examples, zeros and ones create arrays of 0s or 1s, respectively, with a given length or shape. empty creates an array without initializing its values to any particular value.
-To create a higher dimensional array with these methods, pass a tuple for the shape:
+As examples, `zeros` and `ones` create arrays of 0s or 1s, respectively, **with a given length or shape**.

+`empty` creates an array without initializing its values to any particular value. `To create a higher dimensional array` with these methods, **pass a tuple for the shape**:
 ```python=
 In [29]: np.zeros(10)
 Out[29]: array([ 0., 0., 0., 0., 0., 0., 0., 0., 0., 0.])